cedrichansen/File_Transfer_Program/README.md

 This program is a file transfer program built on top of UDP, using TFTP headers (with some modifications for Sliding windows) TFTP info can be found at : https://tools.ietf.org/html/rfc1350

-For the purpose of this program, the client only sends a file, and the Server receives a file.
+For the purpose of this program, the client only sends a file/directory, and the Server receives a file/directory.

-can execute the program by running:
+Program can be run using the following commands:

 * mvn package